cpouchon/ORTHOSKIM/README.md

 `>` **parameters used**

 ```
-BARCODES=( matK rbcL )                                                               ## [71] list of sequences used for the taxonomic checking.
-Users have to respect spaces between sequence names.
-If only one gene, set BARCODES=( matK ).
-We recommend to use only genes that are widely represented in the NCBI database (e.g. traditional barcodes).
+BARCODES=( matK rbcL )                                                               ## [71] list of sequences used for taxonomic checking.
+Users must respect the spaces between sequence names.
+If only one gene is used, set BARCODES=( matK ).
+It is recommended to use only genes that are widely represented in the NCBI database (e.g. traditional barcodes).
-BARCODES_TYPE=chloroplast_CDS                                                        ## [72] ORTHOSKIM targets including these genes [chloroplast_CDS, chloroplast_rRNA, chloroplast_tRNA, chloroplast_nt, mitochondrion_CDS, mitochondrion_rRNA, mitochondrion_nt,nuleus_aa, nucleus_nt, busco, nucrdna]
+BARCODES_TYPE=chloroplast_CDS                                                        ## [72] ORTHOSKIM targets including these genes [chloroplast_CDS, chloroplast_rRNA, chloroplast_tRNA, chloroplast_nt, mitochondrion_CDS, mitochondrion_rRNA, mitochondrion_nt, nucleus_aa, nucleus_nt, busco, nucrdna]
-DB_LOCAL=off                                                                         ## [73] option to run BLAST locally by using the NCBI nt database, which has previously to be downloaded: [on/off].
-Otherwise, NCBI server will be used.
+DB_LOCAL=off                                                                         ## [73] option to run BLAST locally using the NCBI nt database, which must be downloaded beforehand: [on/off].
+Otherwise, the NCBI server will be used.
 BLAST_NT_DB=~/path_to_ntdb/nt                                                        ## [74] local NCBI nt database files if DB_LOCAL=on
-TAXA_CHECK=~/ORTHOSKIM-v.1.6/resources/selTaxa_Primulaceae.tab                      ## [75] file with selected taxa for the taxonomic checking (each line corresponding to one taxon)
+TAXA_CHECK=~/ORTHOSKIM-v.1.6/resources/selTaxa_Primulaceae.tab                      ## [75] file with selected taxa for taxonomic checking (each line corresponds to one taxon)
-FAMILIES_LOCAL=off                                                                   ## [76] option to use a local list of taxonomic families, when query taxIDs are not yet included in the NBCI taxonomy: [on/off].
-If this option is used, the CORRESPONDING_FAMILIES file needs to be given.
+FAMILIES_LOCAL=off                                                                   ## [76] option to use a local list of taxonomic families when query taxIDs are not yet included in the NCBI taxonomy: [on/off].
+If this option is used, the CORRESPONDING_FAMILIES file needs to be provided.
 CORRESPONDING_FAMILIES=ecofind_out.tab                                               ## [77] table with query taxID and corresponding family (with space separator)
 ```

 `>` **output files**

 ORTHOSKIM generates a `/Working_directory/Errors/` subdirectory with a *ValidationSamples.out* file.
-This file gives for each library and for each sequence analyzed (*e.g.* matK and rbcL genes) if the taxonomic checking is TRUE, FALSE or NA (*i.e.* missing), as following:
+This file gives, for each library and for each sequence analyzed (*e.g.* matK and rbcL genes), if the taxonomic checking is TRUE, FALSE, or NA (*i.e.* missing), as follows:

 ```
 Abies_alba_45372_PHA000002_RSZ_RSZAXPI000687-79	TRUE	TRUE
 Abies_balsamea_90345_TROM_V_43901_CDM_AOZ	TRUE	TRUE